RenderKit/embree/readme.txt

-If you cannot install Embree on your system (e.g. when you don't have administrator rights) you need to add embree_root_directory/build to your LD_LIBRARY_PATH (and SINK_LD_LIBRARY_PATH in case you want to use Embree on Xeon Phi[TM]).
+If you cannot install Embree on your system (e.g. when you don't have administrator rights) you need to add embree_root_directory/build to your LD_LIBRARY_PATH (and SINK_LD_LIBRARY_PATH in case you want to use Embree on Xeon Phi™).

 The default configuration in the configuration dialog should be appropiate for most usages.
 The following table described all parameters that can be
 configured:

-Parameter                  Description                           Default Value
+Parameter                  Description                                                                 Default
+                                                                                                       Value

-BUILD_TUTORIALS            Builds the C++ version of the Embree  ON
+BUILD_TUTORIALS            Builds the C++ version of the Embree tutorials.
+ON
-                           tutorials.

-BUILD_TUTORIALS_ISPC       Builds the ISPC version of the Embree ON
+BUILD_TUTORIALS_ISPC       Builds the ISPC version of the Embree tutorials.
+ON
-                           tutorials.

-                           Can be used to switch between Debug CMAKE_BUILD_TYPE           mode (Debug) and Release mode         Release (Release)
+CMAKE_BUILD_TYPE           Can be used to switch between Debug mode (Debug) and Release mode (Release) Release

-COMPILER                   Select either GCC, ICC, or CLANG as   GCC
+COMPILER                   Select either GCC, ICC, or CLANG as compiler.
+GCC
-                           compiler.

-RTCORE_INTERSECTION_FILTER Enables the intersection filter       ON
+RTCORE_INTERSECTION_FILTER Enables the intersection filter feature.
+ON
-                           feature.

 RTCORE_BUFFER_STRIDE       Enables buffer stride feature.
 ON

 RTCORE_RAY_MASK            Enables the ray masking feature.
 OFF

-RTCORE_SPINLOCKS           Enables faster spinlocks for some     OFF
+RTCORE_SPINLOCKS           Enables faster spinlocks for some builders.
+OFF
-                           builders.

-                           Select highest ISA on Xeon[TM] CPUs XEON_ISA                   (SSE2, SSE3, SSSE3, SSE4.1, SSE4.2,   AVX2
+XEON_ISA                   Select highest ISA on Xeon™ CPUs (SSE2, SSE3, SSSE3, SSE4.1, SSE4.2, AVX, AVX2
-                           AVX, AVX-I, AVX2)
+                           AVX-I, AVX2)

-XEON_PHI_ISA               Enables generation of Xeon Phi[TM]    OFF
-                           version of kernels and tutorials.
+XEON_PHI_ISA               Enables generation of Xeon Phi™ version of kernels and tutorials.
+OFF

 You need at least Intel Compiler 11.1 or GCC 4.4 to enable AVX and Intel